dimfeld/website/posts/state_machine_actions.md

 Ok, with those asides out of the way, let's get to the real task.
 Synchronous actions are pretty straightforward, so we'll add those first.

 First, we change our event handler from just the name of the target state to an object, which can specify an action, a target state, or both.
 The event handlers are also moved under the `on` key to make space for the other actions.
-I've used the same object keys as the [XState](https://xstate.js.org) library to make it easier to move from our homegrown implementation to XState should you want to in the future.
+I've used object keys similar to the [XState](https://xstate.js.org) library to make it easier to move from our homegrown implementation to XState should you want to in the future.

 Here's a partial example just to demonstrate the syntax.